astronomer/docs/learn/rerunning-dags.md

 To progressively increases the wait time between retries until `max_retry_delay` is reached, set `retry_exponential_backoff` to `True`.

-It is a common practice to set the number of retries for all tasks in a DAG by using `default_args` and modify it for specifc tasks as needed.
+It is a common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specifc tasks as needed by providing a different value to the task level parameter.

+The DAG below contains 4 tasks that will always fail.
+Each of the tasks uses a different retry parameter configuration.

 <CodeBlock language="python">{retry_example}</CodeBlock>